Michelle Hirschman, LCSW

 Founder and Coach

-Michelle is a clinical professional with a deep understanding of adult mental health and addiction challenges.
-Her work has ranged from clinical work at treatment centers in California, to the town of Ho in Ghana, West Africa, where Michelle provided case management services at a psychiatric unit with addicts and alcoholics and pioneered an AA meeting for the town.
-“I was able to educate the staff about the disease of addiction/alcoholism and provide them with AA literature that they had never seen before.”
+Michelle is a clinical professional with extensive experience in adult mental health and addiction.
+Her career spans diverse settings, from treatment centers in California to Ho, a town in Ghana, West Africa, where she provided case management services in a psychiatric unit treating individuals with addiction and alcoholism.
+In Ghana, she also pioneered an Alcoholics Anonymous (AA) meeting, educating local staff about the disease of addiction and sharing AA literature they had never seen before.
+Michelle’s international work continued in Vietnam, where she helped launch an Intensive Outpatient Program (IOP) for those struggling with drug addiction.

-Michelle’s journey to become a therapist began with a counseling internship as an undergraduate at University of California, Santa Barbara, where she practiced hospice work, psychiatric social work, and counseling at a transitional living home serving clients with co-occuring disorders.
-Michelle pursued her Master’s of Social Work at Washington University in May ’99 and obtained her MSW.
+Michelle’s journey into therapy began with a counseling internship as an undergraduate at the University of California, Santa Barbara.
+During this time, she gained valuable experience in hospice work, psychiatric social work, and counseling at a transitional living home serving clients with co-occurring disorders.
+She earned her Master’s in Social Work (MSW) from Washington University in 1999.

-Michelle created the concept of “My Sober Coach” which is now part of the services Hirschman Clinical provides.
-This coaching concept was designed to bridge the gap between treatment and independent living, with the focus being on continued life skills development.
-The coach’s role is to empower, inspire and resource each client and help them find passion and purpose in their lives.
+Michelle also created the “My Sober Coach” concept, which is now part of the services offered by Hirschman Clinical.
+This coaching model was designed to bridge the gap between treatment and independent living, focusing on life skills development.
+The coach’s role is to empower clients, inspire them, and provide resources that help them find passion and purpose in their lives.

 Chris Jones, M.B.A.